respoke/docs/src/js-library/screen-sharing.md

      chrome.webstore.install(myExtensionURL, onSuccess, onFailure);
  }
 ```
-This is what is know as "inline installation," or allowing your users to install the extension directly from you site.
+This is what is know as "inline installation," or allowing your users to install the extension directly from your site.
 One piece of the inline installation that can be a bit tricky is getting the extension URL (called *myExtensionURL* in the example above).
 The base url is always going to be *https://chrome.google.com/webstore/detail/* followed by the ID of your extension.
 To get the ID, go to [https://chrome.google.com/webstore/developer/dashboard](https://chrome.google.com/webstore/developer/dashboard) and click on the name of your extension.
 This will open the extensions' page, and the ID value for that item will be shown in the browser address bar; it is a string of 32 Latin characters at the end of the URL in the address bar.

 ![ngrok running in the terminal](img/chrome-extension-id.jpg)